 Battle At Parrhesia: A Short Story On Self-Discovery

-Indeed, a sojourn weaved entirely upon the thread of an unkindly thought, the most torturous of its kind, supplanting my own benevolence and courting a sense of horror that lay concealed from my gaze and yet affirmed and awaiting.
+Indeed, a sojourn woven entirely by the thread of an unkindly thought, the most torturous of its kind, supplanting my own benevolence and courting a sense of horror that lay concealed from my gaze and yet affirmed and awaiting.
 If it weren’t for the sash of reality binding me, I would have gone mad long ago.
-The cruelty languishing inside me for what seemed an eternity would make any wise man turn another direction, yet my contempt impassions revenge over wisdom.
-My teeth sharpened and my vengeance made frozen, I mean to have it in my grip and held before me in atonement.
-I give the cauldron rich in hatred another heavy stir and fill my coffer with it, brimming.
-I stand firm at this place of brief reflection, an irreversible precipice, where even a single step forever leaves one place entirely and enters another and where I mean to proceed vested with courage to feed my hunger and determination to quench my thirst.
+The cruelty languishing inside me for what seemed an eternity would make any wiser man turn another direction, yet my contempt impassions revenge over wisdom.
+My blade sharpened and my vengeance made frozen, I mean to have it in my grip and held before me in atonement.
+I give the cauldron rich with hatred another heavy stir and fill my coffer with it, brimming.
+I stand firm at this place of brief reflection, an irreversible precipice, where but a single step more leaves one place entirely and enters another and where I mean to proceed vested with courage to feed my hunger and determination to quench my thirst.
 I leave on a journey where no other may follow.

 To these surly dwellers and more, I make a welcome guest and they would have me stay for reasons selfish to their kind.
 Be it one or all, they quibble not whether meat for their supper is from the backside of a beetle or a man, any portion a contribution toward another day of survival in a place where odds crown the scavenger king.

 The beginning is now far behind me.
 As I crest another wave high atop a dune I peer but an instant toward the origin, purposely misted and made vague by sands aloft.
-Rightly, it holds lesser meaning; the treasure where one begins the journey is gradually stolen by the destination and one may never use it as currency to buy their way back.
+Rightly, it now holds lesser meaning; the treasure where one begins the journey is gradually stolen by the destination and one may never use any portion as currency to buy their way back.
 A place of brief and rarest particulate, it is gone forever and payment made steep for any attempt to return.
-It is soon a penniless man who buys the same moment in life, time and again, riddled with spite for such a painfully familiar existence.
+It is soon a penniless man who buys the same moment in life time and again, increasingly riddled with spite by such a painfully familiar existence.

 I trek onward and though having never passed here before, the surroundings bestow recognition.
 I know this shape, this color, this presence.
 It takes residence within me.
-It is likened to a place where the beast marks it origin.
-His trail more defined, his pace more articulated, I will soon be upon him and I grow eager to enter the arena where the journey’s end meets his eye.
+It is likened to a place where the beast marks its origin.
+Its trail more defined, its pace more articulated, I will soon be upon it and grow eager to enter the arena where the journey’s end meets its eye.

-I speak merely of his form, but it is his unrelenting presence uninvited that I mean to lay my sword swift upon, to make not a wound but rather decimation.
-It is his nature, the immoral encroachment upon matters possessed by men to do great things, to hinder their reach and to their true course strike an injurious pause, to their passion dampen the light entrusted to it.
+I speak merely of its form, but it is its unrelenting presence uninvited that I mean to lay my sword swift upon, to make not a wound but rather decimation.
+It is its nature, the immoral encroachment upon matters possessed of men to do great things, to hinder their reach and to their true course strike an injurious pause, to their passion dampen the light entrusted to it.
 Though its intent repelling, its aftermath is spellbinding such that any man so afflicted would be led rather than lead and to make its path his own.
 Indeed, I know this beast well.
-It made way for a world with my place in it soon unfamiliar.
-To the otherwise plentiful rewards of making one’s true mark, I am left with but a trinket gilded in contemptuous rage.
+It made way for a world with my place in it soon unfamiliar to me.
+To the otherwise plentiful rewards of making one’s mark, I was left with but a trinket gilded in contemptuous rage.
 A treacherous one, this beast.
 Though I have never spoken a word of myself, it knows me from onset to end.
 How can such a force be granted knowledge so vast and so purely concealed from it?
-With the mightiest blow I could not rail against it and from a vantage unseen, it lay siege to every point within me.
-Where I struggled to place my sword upon it, my clenched hand was made weak.
-Where I raced to outdistance it, my legs made heavy.
+With the mightiest blow I could not prevail against it and from a vantage unseen, it lay siege to every point within me.
+Where I struggled to aim my sword upon it, my clenched hand was made weak.
+Where I raced to outmaneuver it, my legs made heavy.
 Where I calculated to outwit it, my mind made uncertain.
-To my every opposition, the beast lay ready as if I were born of his mind as well.
-To be so clever only thickened my blood.
+To my every opposition, the beast was ready as if it were born of my mind as well.
+To be so clever only thickened my blood to seek its defeat.

-At that very moment the desert falls still and the sweltering heat suddenly strikes heavy upon the sand.
-Silence sweeps all around me and holds fast.
-Again it touches me from afar and as I bristle, I lay a firm hand upon my sword and make ready my stance.
-This moment long waiting has finally come and with credit given to a beast who knows my very thought as his own, I purge any notion of intent from my mind, in exchange the cold emptiness of revenge.
+At that very moment of vigilance the desert fell still and the sweltering heat suddenly struck heavy upon the sand.
+Silence swept all around me and held fast.
+Again it touched me from afar and as I bristled, I laid a firm hand upon my sword and made ready my stance.
+This moment long waiting has finally come and with credit given to a beast who knows my very thought as its own, I purged any notion of intent from my mind and in exchange filled it with the cold emptiness of revenge.

-The instance of battle is tight against my throat, my every breath hammering out a cadence.
-The moment of a clash is now imminent, not with any casual enemy on a battlefield but rather one sought with raw persecution for a life’s damages waged.
-There is a sudden pause, a tone of silence mounting and unbearable.
-All at once I heave my sword from its scabbard, the sound of cold steel ringing loudly as it interrupts the void.
-Pressing hard against the ragged edge of my shield I glance my brow, firmly cutting into it to letting the blood seep into an eye’s crevice.
-It is a deepest shade of red through which I want to see and slay this beast.
-In the next moment I blink it is just as swiftly upon me.
+The imminence of battle now clenched my throat, my every breath hammering out a cadence.
+The moment of a clash without prediction and not with any casual enemy at all, but rather one intimately sought with raw persecution for a life’s damages waged.
+Then a sudden pause arose, a tone of merciless silence mounting and unbearable.
+All at once I heaved my sword from its scabbard, the sound of cold steel ringing loudly as it interrupted the void.
+Pressing hard against the ragged edge of my shield I lanced my brow, firmly cutting into it to letting the blood seep into an eye’s crevice.
+It is with a deepest shade of red through which I want to see and slay this beast.
+In the next moment I blinked it was just as swiftly upon me.

-Drawing back the fiercest strength of my sword I prepare to strike it down and as I vengefully gaze upon it with a blood-stained eye, I am suddenly stricken by its form.
-To all prior instance that it ever taunted me, I dared not look into its eyes and the reason forever chilling and elusive, was now made apparent.
+Drawing back to place the fiercest strength within my sword I prepared to strike it down with a single blow.
+As I vengefully gazed upon it through a blood-stained eye, I am suddenly stricken by its form.
+To all prior instance that it ever taunted me I dared not look into its eyes, for the very reason forever made chilling and elusive, it was at that moment made apparent.

 It was I.

 To the hand made weak, the legs made heavy, the mind made uncertain, my own doing.
-To the nightmare, its toll a dream, my own making.
+To the dream, its toll a nightmare, my own making.
 To a path not my own for a year thirty count or more, my own capitulation.
-Indeed, to every aspect of the evil within it, it was entirely in and of myself.
-In a final assault, in this moment of stark revelation, it reaches to clutch my heart and make it still.
-With a battle cry echoing years afore, I lay threat of my sword swift against its neck and in doing so, bring it down before me.
-I command it and to my voice it yields.
-To my sight it fades until it is no more.
+Indeed, to every aspect of the evil within it was entirely in and of myself.
+In a final assault, in that moment of stark revelation, it reached outward to clutch my heart and make it still.
+With a battle cry echoing years afore, I lay threat of my sword swift against its neck and in doing so, brought it down before me.
+I commanded it and to my voice it yielded.
+To my sight and astonishment it faded until it is was no more.